noseka1/kubectl-debugpod/README.md

 2020/04/28 14:05:05 Removing debug pod ...
 ```

-For convenience, *kube-debug-pod* comes with two mounts:
+For convenience, *kubectl-debugpod* comes with two mounts:

 * `/host` The root directory of the underlying Kubernetes node is mounted here.
 * `/target` The root directory of the target container is mounted here.

 ## Configuration file

-*kube-debug-pod* can read the configuration from a file located at `~/.kube-debug-pod.yaml`.
+*kubectl-debugpod* can read the configuration from a file located at `~/.kubectl-debugpod.yaml`.
 Sample configuration file:
 ```
 image: quay.io/noseka1/openshift-toolbox:basic
 ```